skullyframework/skully/readme.md

 # Skully PHP Framework

+Skully Framework is an MVC framework focusing mainly on a better separation of directories for collaborative work between web programmer and web designer.

-Skully Framework is a simple php framework you could use as a skeleton for any php project.
+It is also a simple php framework you could use as a skeleton for any php project, hence the name Skully.

+With Skully Framework you may give access to just the public directory to web designers, and complete access to the project's main programmers.
+Ideally This system would allow you to work remotely with multiple team members.

+Features:

+1. RedBeanPHP as its ORM.
+2. Javascript compressing tool.
+3. Sass / Scss
+4. Templating system supported by Smarty.
+Templates are also completely separated from rest of the project's code.
+This allows for work division between client and server developers.
+5. Ruckusing for database schema.

 Skully project aims to teach its adapters best practices in PHP programming, and programming in general as adapters use it in their projects.
 We are a big fan of project [PHP The Right Way](http://phptherightway.com) so we built a framework around the concepts written there.